LifeLock vs. Experian 2024: Key Differences That Matter

 There are a lot of similarities between Experian and LifeLock, but some of the key differences are the customer support options, access to FICO score, and a free plan.
 LifeLock offers better customer support options, while Experian offers monitoring and alerts on your FICO score, which can be accessed even from its free plan.

-LifeLock vs. Experian IdentityWorks: which is better?
+LifeLock vs. Experian IdentityWorks: Which is better?

-When looking between the two services, we determined that Experian IdentityWorks won.
-Experian IdentityWorks offers a free plan so you can get basic monitoring and a host of other features that we appreciate.
+When looking between the two services, we determined that Experian IdentityWorks is the better option.
+It offers a free plan so you can get basic monitoring and a host of other features that we appreciate.
 Neither service has ideal customer support options, but both come up pretty equal regarding security and data protection.
-We will give LifeLock a shout-out for the community forum, but nothing beats reliable personalized customer support.

 Overall, though, both of these options will give you a host of protections for both your identity and your other accounts.
 While LifeLock offers $3 million in identity theft insurance, more than its competitors, both services offer remediation specialists to help you, so you won’t have to navigate that alone.
-Whatever you decide, the best identity theft protection services keep you safe from hackers and identity thieves and give you a rounded view of your credit.

-LifeLock vs. Experian IdentityWorks alternatives
+LifeLock and Experian IdentityWorks alternatives

-If neither LifeLock nor Experian suits your needs, consider one of these alternatives.
 Identity theft losses can destroy your credit, take significant time, effort, and funds to clean up, and possibly even land you in some legal hot water.
 An identity theft protection service will help you fix any issues and restore your identity with ease and assistance.

 4.9